Disease/Disorder

 Efficacy

-Pulmonary rehabilitation can occur in a variety of settings and individualized intervention at any stage and has been shown to improve dyspnea, reduce hospitalizations among patients with a recent exacerbation, and reduce symptoms of depression and anxiety.16 Unlike stable COPD, hospitalized patients with acute exacerbation of COPD (AECOPD) are unwell, anxious and breathlessness.
-Although difficult, early pulmonary rehabilitation can reduce deconditioning, should be time limited, and commenced at the bedside.20 Systematic reviews have shown that among patients who have had a recent exacerbation (within 4 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.21 Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies with an estimated cost per quality adjusted life year (QALY) of $2,500 – $10,500.22 In the United States the estimated direct costs of COPD are $32 billion and the indirect costs $20.4 billion.23
+Pulmonary rehabilitation can occur in a variety of settings and individualized intervention at any stage and has been shown to improve dyspnea, reduce hospitalizations among patients with a recent exacerbation, and also reduce symptoms of depression and anxiety.16 Unlike stable COPD, hospitalized patients with acute exacerbation of COPD (AECOPD) are unwell, anxious and breathless.
+Although difficult, early pulmonary rehabilitation can reduce deconditioning, should be time limited, and commenced at the bedside.20 Systematic reviews have shown that among patients who have had a recent exacerbation (within 4 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.21 Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies with an estimated cost per quality adjusted life year (QALY) of $2,500 – $10,500.22 In the United States the estimated direct and indirect costs of COPD are $32 billion and $20.4 billion respectively.23

 Coordination of care

-A coordinated pulmonary rehabilitation program should be individualized to the patient’s illness and severity and health literacy.
-It includes smoking cessation and irritant avoidance, dietary counseling and good nutritional status promotes a healthy weight, and exercise as mentioned above.
-Psychologic services enhance coping skills and anxiety control.
-Medical support for treatment of respiratory exacerbations and assessment to determine the need for supplemental oxygen or noninvasive positive pressure ventilation is also needed.
+A coordinated pulmonary rehabilitation program should be individualized to the patient’s illness, severity and health literacy.
+It includes smoking cessation, irritant avoidance, dietary counseling and exercise as mentioned above.
+Psychological services also enhance coping skills and anxiety control.
+Medical support for treatment of respiratory exacerbations and assessment to determine the need for supplemental oxygen or noninvasive positive pressure ventilation is required.

 Patient & family education